Published on February 2nd, 2014 | by Zachary Shahan44

 - 17.4% Q-Cells thin-film solar modules hold the record in this specific solar panel category.
 Thin-film solar panels are widely used, but not in residential applications.
 (Q-Cells was a German company, but it filed for insolvency in 2012 and was then acquired by the Korean company Hanwha.)

-- 16.1% First Solar thin-film solar modules claim the cadmium-telluride (CdTe) photovoltaic (PV) module conversion efficiency record.
+- 17% First Solar thin-film solar modules claim the cadmium-telluride (CdTe) photovoltaic (PV) module conversion efficiency record.
 Again, these are generally not used for residential applications, but I think including them helps to reinforce my key point yet again.
 (First Solar, a US-based company, was actually the #1 solar developer and the #2 solar module manufacturer in the world last year.
-Despite a relatively low 16.1% record efficiency in this category of solar panels, First Solar does very well with these relatively cheap solar modules in certain applications.)
+Despite a relatively low 16.1% record efficiency in this solar panels category at the time, First Solar does very well with these relatively cheap solar modules in certain applications.)

 - Just as one final example in order to show that the variation doesn’t stop there, 15.5% solar modules from MiaSolé hold the flexible PV solar module efficiency record.
 Naturally, in some applications, one doesn’t just need solar panels, one needs flexiblesolar panels.
 But, that probably isn’t you….